HighnessAtharva/Blog/450 DSA Solutions.md

     def insert(self,key):

-        # If not present, inserts key into trie
-        # If the key is prefix of trie node, just marks leaf node
+        # If not present, inserts key into trie.
+If the key is prefix of trie node, just marks leaf node
         pCrawl = self.root
         length = len(key)
         for level in range(length):